India to Batam Riau Blog (2023 Update): A 23-hour journey

 India to Batam: Kempegowda Airport

 He had a dark burly but stout figure with a suspicious-looking mustache.
-The way he gestured me to come wasn’t suspicious- it was scary.
+The way he gestured for me to come wasn’t suspicious- it was scary.
 “Aye!” he called out in a deep voice.
 I followed him back into the dimly lit washroom.
 There was no one else there.
 Once I was in, he turned around and glared at me.
 Before I could respond (I couldn’t respond actually), he lifted his right finger and pointed at a small black notebook-like object sitting by the sink.

 Behind me, I could hear the man laughing in his booming but innocent voice.
 Still cringy!